 That’s a nice flow of conversation.
 It’s not over-saturated, and it’s not a vacuum.
 It’s a nice balance.

 The vibe is friendly, and newbies are welcome.
-That’s how I felt when I signed up six months ago.
+That’s how I felt when I first signed up.

 There are many knowledgeable and helpful community members with an open willingness to share success tips.